You are hereWhich Grow Light? | Marijuana Grow Light Guide

 However, you can use either type of lights during either stage and still get good results.
 I have also heard of people using "Daylight" (5000K) bulbs with success.

-Check to see that the bulbs you are getting are labeled as "High Output."
+If possible, opt for bulbs labeled as "High Output."
 This ensures that you're getting the most lumens (light) from your bulbs.
+But any T5 bulbs will work - hundreds of cannabis growers have the harvests to prove it!

 You may or may not know about the LED grow light craze among marijuana growers.